dmelgarm/TsunamiTrace/README.md

 Python package for tsunami ray tracing on a sphere using 4th-order Runge-Kutta integration.

+## Applications

+The most common use of TsunamiTrace is computing **first-arrival travel time maps**: grids that show how many minutes or hours after a submarine earthquake a tsunami would reach any point in the ocean.
+These maps underpin two broad classes of work:

+**Hazard and emergency response**
+- Estimating evacuation lead times for coastal communities
+- Prioritising warning dissemination by arrival order
+- Rapid post-event impact assessment when source location is known

+**Observational geophysics**
+- Windowing DART buoy and tide-gauge records: knowing the predicted arrival time lets you extract the tsunami signal from the background noise and cut analysis windows of the right length
+- Cross-checking hydrodynamic model runs against expected wave front timing
+- Back-projection of observed arrivals to constrain rupture location and extent

 ## What it does

 Tsunami waves travel at a speed determined by the local water depth: `c = sqrt(g * depth)`.
-Because depth varies across the ocean floor, rays continuously refract — bending toward shallower regions where they travel more slowly.
+Because depth varies across the ocean floor, rays continuously refract, bending toward shallower regions where they travel more slowly.
 This is the ocean-surface analogue of seismic ray theory.

 TsunamiTrace computes these ray paths by integrating the spherical ray-tracing equations (Snell's law adapted for a sphere) from a single point source across a fan of azimuths.
 The state vector at each time step is (colatitude θ, longitude φ, ray direction ψ), governed by: